Mahmadabid/XLSX-Viewer-CSV-Editor-Vscode-Extension/README.md

-# XLSX & CSV Editor - VS Code Extension
+# XLSX, CSV & TSV Editor - VS Code Extension

 This is an open-source project that allows you to view XLSX files with styles, fonts, and colors from Excel files, supporting multiple sheets.
-Additionally, it provides a table view and editing capabilities for CSV files directly in VS Code.
+Additionally, it provides a table view and editing capabilities for CSV and TSV files directly in VS Code.

 ## 📌 Overview

-XLSX & CSV Editor is a powerful **Visual Studio Code** extension that allows users to **open, view, and edit Excel files (.xlsx)** and **CSV files directly within VS Code**.
+XLSX, CSV & TSV Editor is a powerful **Visual Studio Code** extension that allows users to **open, view, and edit Excel files (.xlsx)**, **CSV**, and **TSV files directly within VS Code**.
 It provides a seamless, lightweight experience without requiring external software like Microsoft Excel or Google Sheets.

 **🚨 Important Note**: This extension was previously named **`XLSX Viewer & CSV Editor`**.
-It has now been renamed to **`XLSX & CSV Editor`** to reflect the added support for CSV file editing.
+It has now been renamed to **`XLSX, CSV & TSV Editor`** to reflect the added support for TSV files (in addition to CSV).

 ## 🚀 Features